Processing child support payments is another service provided by the state.

 will accrue on judgments entered after that date.

-legislation will not impact judgments entered prior to September 1,
+legislation does not impact judgments entered prior to September 1,

 2011.
 Child support judgments entered prior to November 13, 1981